graphql/graphiql/README.md

 npm install ../graphql-language-service
 ```

-After pulling the latest changes from this repo, be sure to run `npm run build` to transform the `src/` directory and generate the `dist/` directory.
+After pulling the latest changes from this repo, be sure to run `yarn run build` to transform the `src/` directory and generate the `dist/` directory.

 The library includes a node executable file which you can find in `./node_modules/.bin/graphql.js` after installation.